GamesOfSummer/book_of_knowledge/Other/on_interviewing.md

 Top two programming languages?

 How well do you know source control..
 Use git?
 What GUI?
 Command line?
 Alias?

+What are the steps you take before opening a pull ruquest?

 What did you releases look like?